mumez/Historia/doc/Tutorial.md

 The number of events can grow significantly over time.
 So retrieving all events is not practical in real-world applications.

-To retrieve only the most recent event versions, you can use the `eventVersionsReversedFromLast:` method.
-This returns the versions limit specified in the parameter.
-The order is the newest first.
+To retrieve the most recent event versions, use the `eventVersionsReversedFromLast:` method.
+This method returns a limited number of event versions, starting with the newest and working backward.

 ```Smalltalk
 modelSpace eventVersionsReversedFromLast: 5.